Mbed-TLS/mbedtls/docs/3.0-migration-guide.d/default-curves.md

 The compile-time options `MBEDTLS_TLS_DEFAULT_ALLOW_SHA1_IN_CERTIFICATES` and `MBEDTLS_TLS_DEFAULT_ALLOW_SHA1_IN_KEY_EXCHANGE` are no longer available.

+The curve secp256k1 has also been removed from the default X.509 and TLS profiles.
+[RFC 8422](https://datatracker.ietf.org/doc/html/rfc8422#section-5.1.1) deprecates it in TLS, and it is very rarely used, although it is not known to be weak at the time of writing.

 If you still need to accept certificates signed with algorithms that have been removed from the default profile, call `mbedtls_x509_crt_verify_with_profile` instead of `mbedtls_x509_crt_verify` and pass a profile that allows the curves and hashes you want.
 For example, to allow SHA-224:
 ```
 mbedtls_x509_crt_profile my_profile = mbedtls_x509_crt_profile_default;